Tutorial: Migrate SQL Server to an Azure SQL Database managed instance offline using DMS

 Select the location in which you want to create the instance of DMS.

-The VNet provides the Azure Database Migration Service with access to the source SQL Server and target Azure SQL Database managed instance.
+The virtual network provides Azure Database Migration Service with access to the source SQL Server and target Azure SQL Database managed instance.

-For more information on how to create a VNet in Azure portal, see the article Create a virtual network using the Azure portal.
+For more information on how to create a virtual network in Azure portal, see the article Create a virtual network using the Azure portal.

 Select a pricing tier.